Lei Day Heritage Festival

 Since time immemorial, Hawaiians have crafted leis as a cherished symbol of love, respect, and celebration, adorning themselves and their loved ones with these fragrant garlands for everyday wear and special occasions alike.
 It's a tradition deeply ingrained in the cultural tapestry of Hawaii, woven into the fabric of daily life and marking significant rites of passage and celebrations.

-At our museum, we invite you to delve into the spirit and significance of Lei Day through interactive exhibits, cultural demonstrations, and special events.
 Join us as we explore the origins of this cherished celebration, learn about the traditions of lei-making, and discover the timeless allure of the lei as a symbol of love, friendship, and connection.

-2024 Lei Contest Winners
+Past Lei Contest Winners

 Community Choice Winner